EMDK/xamarin-docs/1.0/source/guide/profiles/about.md

 Once you create your profiles using the Profile Manager, they will be bundled with your application and available to access using the [Profile Manager APIs](../guide/reference/EMDKList).
 These profiles will NOT be applied on the device until it is processed using these APIs.

 ### Multiple Ways to Access
-In the ProfileManager API, you will see three methods for `processProfile`.
-Essentially the last parameter, `extraData`, is one of three types:
+In the ProfileManager API, you will see methods for `ProcessProfile` and `ProcessProfileAsync`.
+Essentially the last parameter, `extraData`, is one of two types:

 * **Document** - data will be handled as a XML Document.
 * **String** - data will be handled as a raw string.
-* **ProfileConfig** - data will be handled as a ProfileConfig class.

->WARNING!: The preferred way is to use the `ProfileConfig` option and the examples below present using such option.
-Using the Document or String methods may not work if the XML is not structured properly.
-See usage notes below for more information about using these methods.

 ###Creating or Activating a Profile
 A profile is created or activated with using the PROFILE_FLAG.SET option.
 If the profileFlag is set to SET, and if the given profile is not available, it will look for a valid profile in the extraData argument and if present, the profile  will be added to the internal XML volatile repository and also applied to the device.
 If the profile is present, then it will be applied to the device.

-> Note: The following example uses ProfileConfig object, which is currently only available for DataCapture profile features.

-	:::java
-	@Override
-    public void onOpened(EMDKManager emdkmanager)
-    {
-        //Create the Profile Config object
-        ProfileConfig profileConfigObj = new ProfileConfig();

-        //Get the Profile Manager
-        ProfileManager profileManager = (ProfileManager)emdkmanager.getInstance(FEATURE_TYPE.PROFILE);

-        //Create the new profile
-        EMDKResults results = profileManager.processProfile("ProfileName", ProfileManager.PROFILE_FLAG.SET, profileConfigObj);
-    }

-###Getting a Profile
-If profileFlag is set to GET and if the profile is present in the internal repository, it will be returned in the extraData object.

-> Note: The following example uses ProfileConfig object, which is currently only available for DataCapture profile features.

-	:::java
-	@Override
-    public void onOpened(EMDKManager emdkmanager)
-    {
-        //Create the Profile Config object
-        ProfileConfig profileConfigObj = new ProfileConfig();

-        //Get the Profile Manager
-        ProfileManager profileManager = (ProfileManager)emdkmanager.getInstance(FEATURE_TYPE.PROFILE);

-        //Get the profile and store it in the ProfileConfig object
-        EMDKResults results = profileManager.processProfile("ProfileName", ProfileManager.PROFILE_FLAG.GET, profileConfigObj);
-    }

-###Modifying a Profile
-To modify a profile, you would:

-* Use the PROFILE_FLAG.GET option to retrieve the profile (if it exists).
-* Use the profileConfig Object and APIs to modify the feature parameters.
-* Use the PROFILE_FLAG.SET option to save the parameters.

-> Note: The following example uses ProfileConfig object, which is currently only available for DataCapture profile features.

- 	:::java
- 	@Override
-    public void onOpened(EMDKManager emdkmanager)
-    {
-        //Create the Profile Config object
-        ProfileConfig profileConfigObj = new ProfileConfig();

-        //Get the Profile Manager
-        ProfileManager profileManager = (ProfileManager)emdkmanager.getInstance(FEATURE_TYPE.PROFILE);

-        //Get the profile and store it in the ProfileConfig object
-        EMDKResults results = profileManager.processProfile("ProfileName", ProfileManager.PROFILE_FLAG.GET, profileConfigObj);
-        //Enable MSR
-        profileConfigObj.dataCapture.msr.msr_input_enabled = ENABLED_STATE.TRUE;
-        //Modify Profile
-        EMDKResults ModifyResults = profileManager.processProfile("ProfileName", ProfileManager.PROFILE_FLAG.SET, profileConfigObj);
-    }
+	:::csharp
+    // Call processPrfoileAsync with profile name, 'Set' flag and modify data to update the profile EMDKResults results = profileManager.ProcessProfileAsync(profileName, ProfileManager.PROFILE_FLAG.Set, modifyData);

 ## Usage Notes

-### Getting Started with Tutorial
+### Get Started with a Tutorial
-This is an overview of how you can create and integrate Profiles using EMDK Profile Manager.
-Click [here](../guide/tutorial/tutdatacaptureprofile) to get started with a detailed tutorial on Data Capture Profiles to understand better.
+Be sure to follow step by step instructions for using the Profile Manager and the associated API's in the [Getting Started Tutorial](../guide/tutorial/helloxamarin)

 ### Multiple Instance of Features
 There should only be one instance of the DataCapture feature.
 The EMDK Profile Manager will not allow you to add multiple DataCapture features, but may happen if you are manually editing the EMDKConfig.xml.
 Other profile features can have multiple instances and may be required in some cases.
 For example, you may need two 'Certificate Manager' features.
 The first one to initialize the certificate store and the second one to install a new certificate.